 |Dirt is good for babies

-It seems like common sense to most parents to make sure their baby is always in a clean place.
-Most parents do their best to keep dirt and bacteria away from their little ones.
-However, a scientist says dirt is an important part of making babies stronger.
-Dr Jack Gilbert from the University of Chicago studies the ecosystems of bacteria.
-He did research into how dirt and bacteria affect children.
-He published his research in a book called 'Dirt is Good: The Advantage of Germs for Your Child’s Developing Immune System'.
-He told America's NPR news station that: "It's fine to wash their hands if there's a…flu virus going around, but if they're interacting with a dog and the dog licks their face, that's not a bad thing."
+It is sensible for parents to make sure their baby is always clean.
+Parents do their best to keep dirt away from babies.
+A scientist says dirt is important because it makes babies stronger.
+Dr Jack Gilbert did research into how dirt affects children.
+His research is in a book called 'Dirt is Good: The Advantage of Germs for Your Child’s Developing Immune System'.
+He said: "It's fine to wash their hands….but if a dog licks their face, that's not a bad thing."

-Dr Gilbert wrote that letting children get dirty was largely beneficial.
-Exposing small kids to dirt helps them to build their immune system.
-Dr Gilbert even argues that children often get allergies because parents try to protect their kids too much and try too hard to clean everything that children use.
-He said parents now over-sterilize everything in the home.
-This causes children's immune systems to become too sensitive, which can lead to things like asthma, eczema, and food allergies.
-Gilbert even defended the "five-second rule".
-Many people think it is OK to eat something that fell on the floor for fewer than five seconds.
-Gilbert says it is OK to eat something that fell on the floor as long as the floor isn't really dirty.
+Dr Gilbert said letting children get dirty was good.
+The dirt helps babies to build their immune system.
+Children often get allergies because parents clean everything that children use.
+This makes children's immune systems weaker, which can cause asthma and food allergies.
+Gilbert said the "five-second rule" is OK.
+This is when you eat something that fell on the floor for fewer than five seconds.
+Gilbert says it is OK if the floor isn't really dirty.